 Very best regards,

 Finbar O’Connor EI0CF and ex EJM (GMH)

-1976: Suspicion and alarm generated in coast stations at proposal by Director of Radio Services that coast stations transfer control to CPMs.
-JT Dudley appointed Manager in September.
-Takeover bid by CPM fails and proposal dropped in October.
-PJ Collett appointed Senior Supervisor in November.
+There was suspicion and alarm generated in coast stations following a proposal by the Director of Radio Services that coast stations transfer control to CPMs.
+JT Dudley was appointed Manager in September.
+The takeover bid by CPM failed and the proposal was dropped in October.
+PJ Collett was appointed Senior Supervisor in November.

 On 15 November, two 120ft guyed towers were erected for the 500 kHz aerial.

-1977: Managers seminar held in Wellington in March.
-On 1 June spot frequency calling began on HF, but due to lack of proper equipment, only common channels guarded.
+A Managers seminar was held in Wellington in March.
+On 1 June spot frequency calling began on HF, but due to lack of proper equipment, only common channels were guarded.
 In November ceiling was lowered, carpet laid and new filtered fluorescent lighting added.
-On 11 November HF DF facility was withdrawn and Adcock DF sent to museum.
-In December the old iron horse autokeyer was sent to museum and replaced with new Model 750 teleprinter/morse converter autokeyer, all electronic.
+On 11 November, the HF DF facility was withdrawn and the Adcock DF sent to a museum.
+In December the old iron horse autokeyer was sent to a museum and replaced with a new Model 750 teleprinter/morse converter autokeyer, all electronic.

 The last surviving of the three 150ft towers built in 1941 was to be demolished in 1977.
 No other information available at this time.

 On 1 January, speaker watch commenced on 4125 kHz.
 Codan fixed-tune receivers located in the back room for 2162, 2182, 2196, 4125, 4143.6, and 4414 kHz.
 In March a telephone service was introduced to Dog Island, and weather reports were now passed by this medium.
 Female toilets were added to the retiring room.